-In the previous version of Google’s A/B testing tool, Content Experiments, users could fix the “confidence threshold” to determine the minimum confidence level that must be achieved before a winner could be declared.
+In the previous version of Google Analytics A/B testing tool, Content Experiments, you could fix the “confidence threshold” to determine the minimum confidence level that must be achieved before a winner could be declared.

 The higher the threshold, the more confident you could be that the winning page would outperform other variations in the future.

 Unfortunately, this feature didn’t carry over to Optimize.
-This means you’ll need to do a little more of the work to determine if and when you can be confident in an experiment’s results.
+So you’ll need to do a little more work to determine if and when you can be confident in an experiment’s results.

 You can start by deciding when to analyze a test’s results before you even launch it.

-Instead, you can use tools like this sample size calculator to determine an effective sample size goal.
+Instead, you can use tools like a sample size calculator to determine an effective sample size goal.